 - Do they have professional skill sets that I can tap?

 - Do they have experience in my industry?

 - What are their personalities?
 Are they overbearing, stand-offish, philanthropic?

 Startup Funding for Small Business Mistake #7: Being too secretive

 Protecting your intellectual property doesn’t mean wearing a tinfoil hat and passing out Non-Disclosure Agreements to everyone you meet.
 Not only can this behaviour lose credibility with funders, but it can also hide important details from people that can help you.
 Remember: In the entrepreneurial world, ideas are cheap.
 It’s your ability to execute that funders are interested in.

-The devil is in the details, so make sure you have all your details in writing.
-One common documentation mistake is not recording contributions to your business from third parties.
+The devil is in the details, so ensure you have all your details in writing.
+One common documentation mistake is not recording third-party contributions to your business.
 This could result in legal trouble.
-Be sure to execute agreements from any funds taken from third parties, including friends and families.
+Be sure to execute agreements from any funds from third parties, including friends and families.
 Another documentation mistake is not recording contributions from yourself.
-If you take R1,000 out of your pocket for a business expense, make a record.
+Make a record if you take R1,000 out of your pocket for a business expense.
 This way, you’ll be able to write off losses easier, if necessary.

 When seeking startup funding, it’s good to keep your eye on the prize.
 But don’t forget about the pitfalls, either.
 Be smart, take 20 to 40 hours to educate yourself on finance, and use all the outside help you can.
 That way, you can focus more time on growing your business.